-First, then, there is affirmed a permanence of meaning: .. is sensus perpetuo est retinendus... nec umquam ab eo recedendum... in eodem scilicet dogmate, eodem sensu eademque sententia (DS 3020). .. sensus tribuendus sit alius...
+First, then, there is affirmed a permanence of meaning: .. is sensus perpetuo est retinendus... nec umquam ab eo recedendum.... in eodem scilicet dogmate, eodem sensu eademque sententia (DS 3020). .. sensus tribuendus sit alius....
 (DS 3043).

-Secondly, the permanent meaning is the meaning declared by the church (DS 3020), the meaning which the church understood and understands (DS 3043).
+Secondly, the permanent meaning is the meaning declared DS by the church (#A 3020), the meaning which the church understood and understands (DS 3043).

 Thirdly, this permanent meaning is the meaning of dogmas (DS 3020, 3043).
-But from the context of the paragraph the meaning of dogmas has this permanence because it conveys the doctrine of faith, revealed by God, which was not proposed as a philosophic invention to be perfected by human talent.
+But it results from the nature of fidei) destring, guam Dous revelavit now is the time for all good (DS 3020, 3043).
+But from the context of the paragraph that the meaning of dogmas has this permanence because it conveys the doctrine of faith, revealed by God, which was not proposed as a philosophic invention to be perfected by human talent.